Supreme Court rules against Navajo Nation in Colorado River case

 “Perhaps here, as there, some measure of justice will prevail in the end,” he added.

-In a concurring opinion, Justice Clarence Thomas also took issue with another piece of the tribe’s case.
+In a concurring opinion, Justice Clarence Thomas took issue with another piece of the tribe’s case.

 He wrote that when a lower court allowed the Navajo Nation’s “breach of trust” claim to go forward, it recognized a “generic legal duty of the Federal Government toward Indian tribes” — which he took issue with.